cstrelioff/introduction_to_R_ecology/README.md

 + Lecture 03: 1 hour
 + Lecture 04: 1 hour

+## Installation ##

+If you are not a git and/or github user, links to the right allow for you to download a **zip** archive.
+If you'd like to develop you own version, fork the repository and play away.
+A clone of the repository on your local machine can be obtained with the usual:

+    $git clone git@github.com:cstrelioff/introduction_to_R_ecology.git

 ## How to use ##

-The provided files are *.Rnw* and makefiles for each lecture.
+The provided files are **.Rnw** and makefiles for each lecture.
 I used a complete install of Tex Live 2011 (including beamer and pgf/tikz) as well as a current version of R.  Later versions of Tex Live should work as well.
-The lectures use Sweave to generate a *.tex* file as well as a functional *.R* script.
+The lectures use Sweave to generate a  **.tex** file as well as a functional **.R** script.

 + If you are using Mac/Linux, you should be able to create the lecture slides